Jruuuu/employeeTracker/README.md

 <br>
 -What Role would you like to add?
 <br>
--Wuat Employee would you like to add?
+-What Employee would you like to add?

 ## Test Commands <a name="test"></a>